regpy/regpy/doc/sphinx/source/Operators.rst

 Linear operators
 ~~~~~~~~~~~~~~~~

-An operator requires the definition of the vector space structure, meaning you must specify both the `domain` and `codomain` as subclasses of :class:`regpy.vecsps.VectorSpace`.
-This can be done by passing these values into the initialization method of the class, or by computing them within the class itself.
+An operator requires the definition of the vector space structure, meaning you must specify both the `domain` and `codomain` as
+subclasses of :class:`regpy.vecsps.VectorSpace` (e.g., a space of NumPy arrays of a certain shape).
+This can be done by passing these values into the initialization method of the class,
+or by computing them within the class itself.
 These domains only define the basic vector structure that you want to use in the operator.

 The initialization
 ------------------

-Assuming for example you want to define an operator that maps from a uniformly discretized square domain to some the you could let the operator take tuples `(start,end,number)` for each dimension or some `numpy.linspace` instances to construct the according uniform grid space :class:`regpy.vecsps.UniformGridFcts`.
+Assuming for example you want to define an operator that maps from a uniformly discretized square domain to a uniformly
+discretized square codomain.
+Then you could let
+the operator take tuples `(start,end,number)` for each dimension or some `numpy.linspace` instances to construct the according uniform
+grid space :class:`regpy.vecsps.UniformGridFcts`.
 A typical init could look like:

 .. code-block:: python